 As part of all my unit studies, I like to do an interactive map for geography.
 It’s fun to visualize how the country looks as an outline and pin major cities as well.
 Both my girl’s are quite young, so too many details are lost on them.
 My oldest likes to cut out the map with scissors, and repeats the names of the cities after I pronounce (or try to pronounce) them.
 We also talk about which letter they start with, etc., as she starts to learn the basics on the English language.

 First I printed out the outline of France and we cut it out of foam paper.
+You can download your FREE printable for this activity HERE.
 I like foam paper because it works with my map pins for pinning the cities well and it’s a fun texture for little hands.
 It also comes in so many fun colors!

 We looked at maps photos of France and put our pinned our city tags to our map with map-pins.